-Wright currently draws a weekly strip for the Waterstone’s Blog called Sprout’s Bookclub.
+For over two years, Wright drew a weekly strip for the Waterstone’s Blog called Sprout’s Bookclub.
 In it, the great authors of the past travel through a wormhole in space and time to the present to pitch themselves and their work directly to the readership of the future: a five-month-old baby girl named Sprout.

 His graphic memoir Things to Do in a Retirement Home Trailer Park was published to critical acclaim by Myriad in 2012.
 His graphic novel Noni’s Wedding was published by Myriad in July 2017.
 Wright lives in Brighton with his graphic designer wife and daughter Sprout.